Epson offers a network configuration program for Windows and Mac OS.

 As soon as the program finds a printer it displays them in summary form.

 If you are not sure which printer is which, you can identify it using the MAC address.
-The Mac address is on the back of the module for each printer.
+The Mac address is on the back of the module for each printer or at the status report.

 When you have found your printer, select it and press: